antsouchlos/hyperlink-hw/README.md

 # HyperLink

-A PCB for gathering data sent out by CommonSense boards over bluetooth and retransmitting over wifi.
+A PCB for gathering data form CommonSense boards over bluetooth and retransmitting over wifi.

 After cloning, the libraries can be downloaded using